Our mission is to care for the planet and people by creating no harm.

 We have produced over 1 million sewn/handmade goods through our reinvention of the Home workforce model to provide many large retailers with our goods.

-Our workforce are mainly women who often find it difficult to obtain part time work from home or have been rejected from the workforce.
-Working from home allows people to work within their own hours and there is no accessibility issue.
+Our workforce are mainly women who work from home.This allows people to work within their own hours and there is no accessibility issue.
 A concept that was prevalent prior to the Industrial Revolution.
 Over the last 100 years this type of work has almost become non existent.
 We have over 20 women who each week receive a box from HQ to make our products in their homes.
 We then pick this work up and pack and ship all over the world.

 Our international suppliers